 - Scorers: Shea Adams (4 mins/Southampton), Teemu Pukki (7 mins/Norwich), Grant Hanley (79 mins/Norwich)

-The game started well, with the score at 1-1 by the 10th minute of the first half.
-The score was deadlocked until the last minute of the game when Norwich scored the winner.
-The game ended with Norwich taking all three points under their new management.
+The game got underway early, and by the 10th minute of the first half, the score was 1-1.
+The score was deadlocked from there, but Norwich was able to get the winner in the last minute of the game.
+The game ended with Norwich taking three points from their new team.

 - Venue: Vicarage Road